kathy8/kathy8.github.io/_posts/2017-09-21-ruby_optimized_for_programmer_happiness.markdown

 6. Cookpad
 7. Zendesk

-Then I bumped into the Ruby on Rails doctrine[http://rubyonrails.org/doctrine/].
+Then I bumped into the Ruby on Rails doctrine [](http://rubyonrails.org/doctrine/).
 I think this is a valuable resource to help us visualize the great things we can accomplish.